DePayFi/widgets/README.md

 `"blockchain": "token"`

-`blockchain`

-Currently supported blockchains:

-- `ethereum`
-- `bsc` (Binance Smart Chain)

-`token`

-The address of the token you want to sell.
+The address of the token you want to sell for the given blockchain.

-Use our [sale configurator](https://depay.com/documentation/sales#sale-configurator) in order to simplify configuring this.

 #### amount